 In 2008 he was appointed as the Ryan Family Professor of the Practice of Human Rights and Director of the Carr Centre of Human Rights at Harvard University’s Kennedy School of Government.

-He has written three books, ‘The Places in Between’ (a New York Times bestseller, which describes his walk across Afghanistan in the winter of 2001-2002), ‘The Prince of the Marshes’ (which describes his time as an administrator in Southern Iraq), and ‘Can Intervention Work?’ (with Gerald Knaus, an essay on military intervention).
-He has presented two BBC television documentaries (In Search of Lawrence of Arabia; and Afghanistan: The Great Game).
-He has written over seventy articles on parliament, and UK politics (accessible on www.rorystewart.co.uk).
+He has written four books: The Places in Between (a New York Times bestseller, which describes his walk across Afghanistan in the winter of 2001-2002), Occupational Hazards or The Prince of the Marshes (which describes his time as an administrator in Southern Iraq), The Marches (which describes a walk through Cumbria and the Borders with his father), and Can Intervention Work? (with Gerald Knaus, an essay on military intervention).
+He has presented three BBC television documentaries: In Search of Lawrence of Arabia, Afghanistan: The Great Game, and Border Country: The Story of Britain’s Lost Middleland.
+He has written over seventy articles on parliament, and UK politics (accessible on: www.rorystewart.co.uk).

 He has been awarded the Order of the British Empire (for his work in Iraq), the Gold Medal of the Royal Scottish Geographical Society (for his work in Afghanistan), the Ondaatje Prize of the Royal Society of Literature, the Spirit of Scotland award, the Radio France award, the Prize del Camino del Cid (for his books), a Scottish BAFTA (for his documentary making) and honorary doctorates from Stirling University and the American University of Paris.
 He was educated at Eton and Balliol College, Oxford, and was a Fellow at Harvard from 2004 to 2005 before taking up his Professorial chair in 2008.